marginal23326/Manga-Viewer/README.md

 ### Lightbox

-- Open: Long-press on an image (200ms)
+- Open: Double-click on an image
 - Close: Click X or outside the image
 - Navigate: `<` and `>` buttons
 - Zoom: Mouse wheel